Hong Kong Protesters Demand Full Withdrawal, Police Probe

-Thousands of protesters withstood sweltering heat in Hong Kong Sunday for the seventh consecutive week of mass demonstrations that have plunged the city into a political crisis and galvanized resistance to Beijing’s growing influence in the China-ruled territory.
+Organizers say hundreds of thousands of protesters withstood sweltering heat in Hong Kong Sunday to join in the seventh consecutive week of mass demonstrations that have plunged the city into a political crisis and galvanized resistance to Beijing’s growing influence in the China-ruled territory.

 Since early June, organizers say millions have marched in a series of demonstrations against a now-suspended bill that would have allowed extradition to mainland China.
-The movement has since snowballed to demand more democratic freedoms as anger toward the Beijing-backed government has spilled out into the open and united large swaths of society.
+The city’s embattled leader Carrie Lam has declared the bill “dead” but has not officially withdrawn it, and the movement has snowballed to demand more democratic freedoms as anger toward her Beijing-backed government spilled out into the open and united large swaths of society.

 Sunday’s march, organized by the Civil Human Rights Front, demanded that the government fully withdraw the bill, retract its characterization of recent protests as a “riot,” ensure accountability for alleged instances of police violence toward protesters, and grant citizens the right to freely elect the city’s leadership.
+CHRF estimates 430,000 people attended; the group’s estimates regularly conflict with much lower police figures.

-“In the whole world, it is only our government that thinks these protestors are rioters,” Jimmy Sham, co-convener of CHRF, said in a speech at the start of the march before crowds erupted in chants of “Democracy now!” and “Free Hong Kong!”
-Anger at times focused on the city’s embattled leader Carrie Lam, with Sham denouncing her as a “pathological liar” and some demonstrators hoisting signs decrying her “tyranny.”
+“In the whole world, it is only our government that thinks these protesters are rioters,” Jimmy Sham, co-convener of CHRF, said in a speech at the start of the march before crowds erupted in chants of “Democracy now!” and “Free Hong Kong!”
+Anger at times focused on Lam, the chief executive, with Sham denouncing her as a “pathological liar” and some demonstrators hoisting signs decrying her “tyranny.”

 The former British colony was returned to Chinese rule in 1997 under an agreement called “one country, two systems,” which guaranteed 50 years of political autonomy in the economically liberal financial hub.
 But critics of the unelected government say Beijing is steadily chipping away their freedoms and reneging on its promise of universal suffrage.

 The so-called “leaderless” protests have been overwhelmingly peaceful and mostly comprised of young activists mobilized online, though sporadic clashes have occurred between police in riot gear and small groups of more radical demonstrators.
-Police have on several instances deployed tear gas, pepper spray and other crowd control measures to disperse the crowds, sometimes resulting in injuries.
+Police have on several instances deployed tear gas, pepper spray and other crowd control measures to disperse them, sometimes resulting in injuries.

 Read more: Meet Legislator Roy Kwong, the ‘God’ of Hong Kong Protests

 “We really need an investigation headed by an impartial judge in order for us to move forward,” says Sammy, a research assistant at a university who declined to use his last name because of security concerns.
-Protesters say a police investigative mechanism cannot be trusted to achieve accountability, but Lam, the chief executive, has said she will not establish an independent inquiry.
+Protesters say an existing police investigative mechanism cannot be trusted to ensure accountability, but Lam has said she will not establish an independent inquiry.

-On Friday, more than 30 civil society leaders, former government officials signed a statement urging Lam to launch such a probe in the interest of reconciliation.
+On Friday, more than 30 high-profile civil society leaders, former government officials and others signed a statement urging Lam to launch such a probe in the interest of reconciliation.
 “The chief executive should show her political and moral courage to resolve the ongoing conflicts in society,” the statement read.
 “Political problems have to be resolved by political means.
 The government should not put frontline police officers near flashpoints of political conflicts.”

 Hong Kong police, once dubbed “Asia’s finest,” have come under intense criticism since June 12, when tear gas, pepper spray and bean bag rounds were used to disperse tens of thousands of demonstrators who had amassed near the government headquarters.
 More than 80 people were injured during the melee, and groups including Amnesty International accused the police of using “excessive force.”